-Maybe a couple of you fellow creatives remember the first-day prank they like to play with newbies in our field.
-Telling you go over to a different department of the company and get 1000 ounces of pixels.
+Maybe a couple of my fellow creatives remember the first-day prank they like to play with newbies in our field.
+Telling you to go over to a different department of the company and get 1000 ounces of pixels.
 Yeah!
 We are a nice bunch of people 🙂

 Next time you have a conversation with your designer, you’re going to be prepared.
 Here are the 10 most used terms you need to know.